isomerpages/moe-peihwasec/_programmes/Direct School Admission/DSA: Guzheng.md

 ---
 <p style="font-size:14.5px; line-height:2;font-family:Open Sans;">Pei Hwa Secondary School is looking for Primary 6 students with a passion and talent in playing the Guzheng.
 Students should meet the admission criteria stated in the following section before applying.
 Shortlisted applicants who meet the admission criteria will be required to attend an e-interview and e-audition session (through video conferencing) by our panel of teachers and instructor.</p>

-<p style="font-size:15px; line-height:2;margin-top:-5px;">Parents and students are encouraged to choose schools wisely based on the student&rsquo;s aptitudes and strengths, bearing in mind the school&rsquo;s academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
+<p style="font-size:14.5px; line-height:2;font-family:Open Sans;">Parents and students are encouraged to choose schools wisely based on the student&rsquo;s aptitudes and strengths, bearing in mind the school&rsquo;s academic and non-academic requirements, and the programmes available to develop the area of talent.</p>

-<p style="font-size:15px; line-height:2;margin-top:-5px;">Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1 to 4.</p>
+<p style="font-size:14.5px; line-height:2;font-family:Open Sans;">Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1 to 4.</p>

 <h4 style="color:#635f1a;font-weight:bold">About Pei Hwa Guzheng Ensemble</h4>